What are the rules for travelling in and out of the Netherlands? Is there a quarantine period?

 Some European countries, like Greece, have been testing people as they enter their territory.
 However, if you’re entering the Netherlands from another country, you will not be tested on entry as standard.
-You are encouraged to self-quarantine for two weeks upon arrival if you’re from the UK or Sweden, or from a non-European country.
+You are encouraged to self-quarantine for two weeks upon arrival if you’re from one of the code-orange European countries, or from a non-European country.

 Of course, foreign tourists, just like people who live in the Netherlands, can be tested if they display symptoms while in the country.
-The GGD is still figuring out exactly what that process will look like,reports RTL Nieuws.
+Just like Dutchies, they should contact the GGD for a test.

 We all know what a Dutch summer is like, so it’s only fair that many of us are itching to get away to somewhere sunny this summer.
 This section will cover where you can go this summer for a vacation from the Netherlands.
 It will also discuss what you can expect at Dutch airports and on planes leaving from the Netherlands.

 Can people living in the Netherlands go abroad for holidays this year?

 The answer is yes, mostly.
 Residents of the Netherlands can take a foreign holiday in some European countries.
 The Dutch government has changed its travel advice for most countries from code orange (avoid unnecessary travel) to code yellow (pay attention, safety risks).
 In practice, that means that residents of the Netherlands can travel to these countries this summer for a foreign holiday.
 It’s important to note that we’ve already seen travel advice switch to code orange for several areas in different European countries, so once again, remember that travel advice can change rapidly.